 Gradually, I developed an intuitive sense of which type of websites I could trust and which I could not.
 Yet I wouldn’t have been able to explain that to another person.
 Moreover, as the dark side of the internet became more sophisticated in the first decade of the twentieth-century, fake news websites began simulating the look and feel of genuine websites.
 Once I was taken in by a fake news story, which I almost put in our magazine before my editor spotted the mistake.

-Later when I pursued a Master’s degree in history from King’s College London, I engaged in more sophisticated research techniques using scholarly books and journal articles.
-Yet still, when researching online, little changed from the approach of googling.
+Later, when I pursued a Master’s degree in history from King’s College London, I engaged in more sophisticated research techniques using scholarly books and journal articles.
+Yet even so, when researching online, little changed in my approach of googling.
 (And yes, Google is now an official verb as well as a proper noun.
 In its verb form, the G is not capitalized.)
 And even though my Master’s at KCL was an official “research degree,” no one at the university actually trained me in basic research techniques.

 Through my studies at the University of Oklahoma, I began to develop a toolbox of simple but effective techniques that might have saved me dozens of hours if I had known about them earlier.
 I often compare these techniques to screwdrivers.
 The difference between researching online with best practices vs. researching online in a hit-and-miss way is like the difference between a manual screwdriver and an electric screwdriver.
 Anything you can do with an electric screwdriver can also be done with a regular screwdriver, but it might take you three or four times as long.